eyobodega/Simulate-MMU/README.md

 ## Page Replacement (version 2)
 Thus far, this project has assumed that physical memory is the same size as the virtual address space.
-You may use `v1` as the `main()` function argument when your program is assuming the same size for virtual and physical addresses.
+Lets' call this version of your code and **version 1**.
+You may use `v1` as the `main()` function argument when your program is operating under **version 1** assumptions.

 In practice however, physical memory is typically much smaller than a virtual address space.
-This phase of the project now assumes using a smaller physical address space with 128 page frames rather than 256.
+This version of the project now assumes using a smaller physical address space with 128 page frames rather than 256.
 This change will require modifying your program so that it keeps track of free page frames as well as implementing a page-replacement policy using LRU (Section 10.4) to resolve page faults when there is no free memory.
 You may use `v2` as the `main()` function